GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ### The Privacy Sandbox proposals {: #proposals }

 In order to successfully transition away from third-party cookies the Privacy Sandbox authors need your support.
-The proposal [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from developers as well as publishers, advertisers, and advertising platforms, to suggest missing use cases and more-private ways to accomplish their goals.
+The proposal [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback from developers as well as publishers, advertisers, and ad technology companies, to suggest missing use cases and share information about how to accomplish their goals in a privacy-safe way.
+This is how consensus is achieved for new web standards—and how the best, most complete solutions are developed.
+That’s the outcome we want, and the reason Chrome is encouraging broad participation in this process.

 You can comment on the explainers by filing issues against each repository: